 While Siba does not and cannot guarantee that its graduates will obtain employment, or employment in any particular field, we are committed to fully preparing graduates to enter the workforce.
-For more information about Career Services or to speak with our Career Services director, please contact Emily Huey at email@example.com.
+For more information about Career Services or to speak with our Career Services director, please contact Steve Asher.
 You can also visit our Student Resources page to learn more.

 Campus Faculty and Other Instructional Personnel

-Individuals may request the names of the faculty and instructional personnel employed at a Stevens – The Institute of Business & Arts by emailing email@example.com or by visiting our
+Individuals may request the names of the faculty and instructional personnel employed at a Stevens – The Institute of Business & Arts by emailing email@example.com or by visiting our webpage.

 Federal Retention Rate: In accordance with federal law, Siba also must make available the retention rates it reports to the U.S. Department of Education.
 The Federal Retention Rate, as defined by the Department, is a measure of the rate at which students persist in their educational program at an institution, expressed as a percentage.
 More specifically, each year it is the percentage of first-time degree- or certificate-seeking students from the previous fall who either re-enrolled or successfully completed their program by the current fall.
 Like the Student-Right-to-Know graduation rate, the Federal Retention Rate is calculated at the school level (i.e., there is one rate for the entire school, not a rate for each specific program).
-Siba has a 81% retention rate of certificate – or degree-seeking first-time full-time undergraduate students.
+Siba has a 67% retention rate of certificate – or degree-seeking first-time full-time undergraduate students seeking a Bachelor’s degree.
 This data can also be obtained from the College Navigator site.

 Federal Student-Right-to-Know Graduation Rate: Pursuant to the Student Right-to-Know Act, Siba determines and makes available each year the graduation rate of degree-seeking, first-time, full-time, undergraduate students.
 It’s important to note that the Student Right-to-Know graduation rate is calculated at the school level.
 In other words, there is one rate for the entire school, not a rate for each specific program.
 Certain institutions also are required to calculate and distribute graduation or completion rates for students receiving athletically related student aid, as well as transfer-out rates.
 These requirements are not applicable to Siba.

-i.e., the total number of students in the cohort who earn either a degree, a certificate, or who successfully completed a two-year-equivalent transfer-preparatory program).
+The Student Right-to-Know rate is based on a “cohort” study; that is, a group of students who are first-time freshmen who are enrolled full-time and are degree-seeking is identified in a fall term and their graduation rate is measured over a period of time ( i.e., the total number of students in the cohort who earn either a degree, a certificate, or who successfully completed a two-year-equivalent transfer-preparatory program).
 The rate does not include students who left the school to serve in the armed forces, on official church missions, or in the foreign service of the federal government.
 Students who died or were totally and permanently disabled also are excluded.

-College Navigator website, located here.
+The most recent Student-Right-to-Know graduation rate is available on the U.S. Department of Education’s College Navigator website, located here.
 In addition to providing the overall graduation rate, the College Navigator website also provides the Student-Right-to-Know graduation rate disaggregated by:

 Major racial and ethnic subgroup (as defined by the U.S. Department of Education)

-- Recipients of a Federal Pell Grant
+Recipients of a Federal Pell Grant

 Recipients of a subsidized Stafford Loan who did not receive a Pell Grant

-- Students who did not receive either a Pell Grant or subsidized Stafford Loan
+Students who did not receive either a Pell Grant or subsidized Stafford Loan

 Services for Disabled Students

-currently does not have a policy for vaccinations
+Siba currently does not have a policy for vaccinations

 Transfer of Credit

-Prospective and current students should
+Prospective and current students should never assume:

 that Stevens – The Institute of Business & Arts will accept credits earned at another institution; or

-- that another institution will accept credits earned at Stevens – The Institute of Business & Arts.
+that another institution will accept credits earned at Stevens – The Institute of Business & Arts.

 Transfer credit is credit recognized from another educational institution.
 During the admissions process, applicants may request that credits earned at another post-secondary educational institution be transferred to Siba.
 All requests for transfer of academic credit must be accompanied by official transcripts from institution(s) previously attended and will be evaluated on an individual basis.
 Only courses taken at accredited post-secondary institutions where the student has earned a grade “C” or better will be considered for transfer.